SchneeWelt/FileCreator/README.md

 cd ""path to where the bat file is located"" java -jar "path to where the jar is located/FileCreator.jar"

 If there are no arguments entered when running the jar, than the program will ask for them in a gui.
+After entering them (how they look below) press enter to confirm.
+When clicking with the mouse on the textFild the content will be erased.

 input syntax:
 first param (param 0) = TypeName (type name)